If you are using a Mac, you have a few options for Terminals.

 Vertical

-The vertical cursor is very sexy but can also be hard to spot on the screen.
-Play around with different options and make sure you can see your cursor on the terminal window easily, no matter where it is.
+The vertical cursor is also very elegant but can also be hard to spot on the screen.
+Play around with different options and ensure you can see your cursor on the terminal window easily, no matter where it is.
+This is a necessary step before moving forward with this course.

 Blinking Cursor

-The blinking cursor the the best way to see your cursor, but some programmers find it distracting.
-You can have any of the 3 different styles (block, underline, vertical) blink.
+The blinking cursor is the best way to see your cursor, but some programmers find it distracting.

 Take some time now to try out different ones and pick one that you like.